Content-Based Search for Deep Generative Models: Introduction

-But why is content-based model search useful?
-We believe that model search is desperately needed to handle a burgeoning proliferation of generative models: no longer being merely outputs of scientific study, deep generative models are being created as backbones for content creation applications and software~\cite{liu2020generative,Tewari2020NeuralSTAR,bermano2022state}, as pre-trained models for computer vision and robotics research~\cite{ha2018world,chen2020generative}, and as works of art that explore a wide range of themes~\cite{elgammal2019ai,hertzmann2020computers}.
-Each model captures a small universe of curated subjects, which can range from realistic rendering of faces and landscapes~\cite{Karras2021alias} to photos of historic pottery~\cite{au2019vesselgan} to cartoon caricatures~\cite{jang2021stylecari} to single-artist stylistic elements~\cite{schultz2020freagan}.
-More recently, various methods enable creative modifications and personalization of existing models, via human-in-the-loop interfaces~\cite{bau2020rewriting,gal2021stylegan,wang2021sketch,wang2022rewriting} or fine-tuning of GANs~\cite{wang2018transferring,ojha2021few,zhao2020diffaugment} and text-to-image models~\cite{ruiz2022dreambooth,gal2022image}.
-Each generative model can represent a substantial investment in a specific idea of the model creator.
+Aside from personalized models, a variety of deep generative models are being created as backbones for computer graphics applications~\cite{Tewari2020NeuralSTAR,bermano2022state}, and as works of art that explore a wide range of themes~\cite{elgammal2019ai,hertzmann2020computers}.
+Each model captures a small universe of curated subjects, which can range from the realistic rendering of faces and landscapes~\cite{Karras2021alias} to photos of historic pottery~\cite{au2019vesselgan} to cartoon caricatures~\cite{jang2021stylecari} to single-artist stylistic elements~\cite{schultz2020freagan}.
+Various methods also enable creative modifications of existing models via human-in-the-loop interfaces~\cite{bau2020rewriting,gal2021stylegan,wang2022rewriting}.

-As the number of generative models grows, it is becoming increasingly infeasible for a user to know about every interesting model, and yet it can be crucial to choose the right model for their specific use.
-Each generative model allows a user to easily synthesize an unbounded set of images, interpolations, or latent variable manipulations, but we have found that choosing the right generative model out of a large collection can yield results that are far better than picking a mismatched model (\refsec{applications}).
-Just as information and image retrieval allow users to find the right information within vast collections of traditional content, model search enables users to find a model that best fits their particular needs.
+Given the accelerating pace at which generative models are being created and uploaded to the internet, the ability to conduct content-based model search will be instrumental in supporting the effective use of large model collections.
+Existing model-sharing platforms~\cite{huggingfacehub,civitailink} primarily rely on matching human-created model names for model search.
+However, it is difficult to choose sufficiently detailed names to describe the unique, complex, and highly specific images produced by a generative model.
+Our work aims to define a new approach, searching for models directly based on their content rather than based on manual definitions alone.

 Content-based model search is a challenging task: even the simplified question of whether a specific image can be produced by a single model can be computationally difficult.
-Unfortunately, many deep generative models do not offer an efficient or exact way to estimate density, nor do they natively support assessing cross-modal similarity (e.g., text and image).
-A naive Monte Carlo approach can compare the input query to thousands or even millions of samples from each generative model, and identify the model whose samples most often match the input query.
-Such a sampling-based approach would make model search extremely slow.
+Unfortunately, many generative models do not offer an efficient or exact way to estimate density, nor do they natively support assessing cross-modal similarity (e.g., text and image).